 What size generator do I need?An improperly sized generator will not do a good job.
 Since the labor cost of installing a generator is more than the cost of the generator itself, it’s a mistake to try to save money by installing a generator smaller than what you need.
 Smaller generators only have the capacity to run a few circuits.
 Invariably, something critical will be forgotten, for example, the garage door opener, or upstairs bathroom lighting.
 The limitation of functionality of this smaller generator decreases its benefit.
 Since 2005, when we started performing generator installations throughout the Mercer County, NJ area, one of the few complaints we’ve ever heard from customers is, “We wish we had gotten a whole-house generator,” which is why we now sell and install whole-house generators exclusively.
 Customers are happier with whole-house generators, and we believe you will be, too.

 There are two kinds of electrical loads in your home: resistive loads and inductive loads.
-Resistive loads are things like light bulbs that draw only the wattage that they’re rated at when turned on.
+Resistive loads draw only the wattage that they’re rated at when turned on (light bulbs, for example).
 Inductive loads are things that have motors in them, like refrigerators, dishwashers, well pumps, sump pumps, furnaces, and air conditioners.
 At initial startup, these motors draw vastly more power than their rated power level in order to overcome inertia and start the motor spinning.
 This “inrush current” can be enough to shut down an improperly sized, too-small generator.

 Think about it like this: a smaller generator has to work hard to keep up, like a car with its gas pedal to the floor.
 A larger generator has reserve capacity for high inrush current motor-driven devices.
 In our example, it’s like a car with the gas pedal partially down that still has the ability to rev up and take more load when needed.
 Your installer should be able to give you a recommendation as far as what size generator you need based on the service ampacity and how heavily loaded your electrical panel is.